lukavr05/final-year-project/documents/main.typ

 #set align(left)

 === Binary Input/Preprocessing
 The pipeline begins with compiled executables that we want to extract from(e.g., `.exe` or `.bin` files).
-These binaries are read in raw byte form using Python’s in-built I/O mechanisms.
+These binaries are read in raw byte form using Python's in-built I/O mechanisms.
 The main aim of this stage is to validate that the file exists, detect the architecture (e.g., x86, x64, ARM) that it was compiled on/for and convert the file into a set of bytes.
 All these prepare the file for the next stage: disassembly.

 === Disassembly
 At this point, the binary data is still *machine code* - unreadable to humans and difficult to analyse.
 The disassembly stage converts this machine code into assembly language, which represents each machine instruction symbolically (e.g., `mov`, `jmp`, `call`).
 Extracting these is very useful in determining control flow and instruction frequency in the faeture extraction phase.